chromium/chromium/mojo/public/tools/bindings/README.md

   one `Default` field, and the field must be of nullable or integral type.
 When defaulted to this field, the value is always null/zero/false as appropriate.

-  Note: in the future, an `Extensible` enumeration will also REQUIRE that a `Default` value be specified, so all new extensible enums should specify one.
+  An `Extensible` enumeration REQUIRES that a `Default` value be specified, so all new extensible enums should specify one.

 * **`[Native]`**:
   The `Native` attribute may be specified for an empty struct declaration to